sinayanaik/robot_control/arm_kinematics/readme.md

 ---

-*This package provides the core kinematics and motion planning capabilities for the Kikobot 6-DOF robotic arm, integrating seamlessly with `arm_description`, `arm_controller`, and `arm_pykdl` packages.*inematics — Trajectory Generation, Execution, and IK (ROS 2)
+*This package provides the core kinematics and motion planning capabilities for the Kikobot 6-DOF robotic arm, integrating seamlessly with `arm_description`, `arm_controller`, and `kdl_cplusplus` packages.*inematics — Trajectory Generation, Execution, and IK (ROS 2)

 Overview
 - This package provides joint-space trajectory generation, simple execution to ros2_control, and an optional inverse kinematics (IK) service for the Kikobot arm.